LogoLogo

 Introduction

-This is yet another post that opens a new chapter in the linux-insides book.
-The previous part described system call concepts, and now it's time to start new chapter.
+This is yet another post that opens a new chapter in the book.
+The previous described concepts, and now it's time to start new chapter.
 As one might understand from the title, this chapter will be devoted to the timers and time management in the Linux kernel.
 The choice of topic for the current chapter is not accidental.
 Timers (and generally, time management) are very important and widely used in the Linux kernel.
-The Linux kernel uses timers for various tasks, for example different timeouts in the TCP implementation, the kernel knowing current time, scheduling asynchronous functions, next event interrupt scheduling and many many more.
+The Linux kernel uses timers for various tasks, for example different timeouts in the implementation, the kernel knowing current time, scheduling asynchronous functions, next event interrupt scheduling and many many more.

 So, we will start to learn implementation of the different time management related stuff in this part.
 We will see different types of timers and how different Linux kernel subsystems use them.
 As always, we will start from the earliest part of the Linux kernel and go through the initialization process of the Linux kernel.
-We already did it in the special chapter which describes the initialization process of the Linux kernel, but as you may remember we missed some things there.
+We already did it in the special which describes the initialization process of the Linux kernel, but as you may remember we missed some things there.
 And one of them is the initialization of timers.

 Let's start.